densbornp/ghostface/README.md

 With the command: <b>npm install</b> install all necessary libraries.

 To start the server enter following command from the root directory of the project: <b>node app.js</b>
-The server should than run on port 3000.
+The server should than run on port 80.
-You can open the webiste by entering <b>localhost:3000</b> into your browsers URL input field.
+You can open the webiste by entering <b>localhost</b> or <b>127.0.0.1</b> into your browsers URL input field.

 ## General information